What is a Consent Order?

 When you separate from your spouse you can have financial claims against each other.
 Financial claims can include a claim against a house, savings, pensions or income (spousal maintenance).
 Many people think that the divorce itself brings the financial claims to an end – it does not.
 Even years after separation, your assets could be at risk unless you sort out the financial claims within the divorce process.
 This is a really straightforward process and involves filing an agreed order at the court (called a consent order), and providing to the court some basic information about your finances.

 If you're not sure if we can cover your case, please don't hesitate to get in touch with us and we can discuss your specific needs.

 You should still consider having a financial consent order even if you do not have assets at this stage; who knows what may happen in the future?
 You may receive inheritance or win the lottery!
 The consent order is like an insurance policy – it means that you have protection against claims in the future.

 If you have done your own divorce, we can still help.
 The consent order can be filed at court any time after the decree nisi has been pronounced.

 Want to speak to someone?
 Call our team on 0114 358 3134

 To find out which consent order is right for you, call us for a free 15 minute telephone consultation.

-If you require more detailed advice about your rights, or whether the agreement you have reached with your spouse is fair, we offer a fixed fee advice session (by telephone, Skype or face to face) for £100 plus vat.Book an appointment today
+If you require more detailed advice about your rights, or whether the agreement you have reached with your spouse is fair, we offer a fixed fee advice session (by telephone, Skype or face to face) so simply book an appointment using the button below.Book an appointment today